 Thyroid hormones are closely related to body composition as they regulate basal metabolism, lipid metabolism, glucose metabolism, food intake and fat oxidation.
 Thyroid dysfunction can lead to changes in body weight and composition.

-Challenges for parents
+Challenges for Parents

-The effects of hypothyroidism in a child can be severe and last for a lifetime.
+The effects of hypothyroidism in a child can be severe and may last a lifetime.
 This condition poses a severe challenge for the parents as they need to closely monitor the development of their child, and ensure timely and effective treatment of the disorder and its symptoms.